 If you can't find a shower curtain you like, you can make your own from ordinary curtains.
-Since a shower curtain is a flat panel with a hem on four sides, most of them will make the transition from window to bathroom with ease.
+Since a shower curtain is a flat panel with a hem on four sides, most of them will make the transition from the window to the bathroom with ease.
 Match your shower curtain to an existing window treatment or theme, or create a work of art.
 If you’re fairly handy with scissors and basic sewing techniques, you can create your own unique shower curtain from the window curtain of your choice.

-Step 1 - Measure Your Curtains and Your Shower
+Measure Your Curtains and Your Shower

 Before you start cutting, measure both your shower height from the top of the shower bar to the floor.
 Add 2-inches to the sides and 6-inches to the height for the seams.

-Step 2 - Remove the Lining, Wash Fabric, and Cut
+Remove the Lining, Wash Fabric, and Cut

 If you’re using lined curtains, remove the lining and cut your curtain fabric to the proper dimension.
 Your fabric should be washable since it will be exposed to water and steam on a regular basis.
 Once the lining is removed, wash the fabric.
 Remember, you can make several panels or sew 2 panels together based on your shower treatment and design.

-Step 3 - Fold and Press Your Seams
+Fold and Press Your Seams

 Fold all 4 sides of the fabric into 12-inch seams and press the seams with an iron.
 Fold the seam 1 more time and press it again.
 This double seam will better withstand repeated pulling on the curtain to open and close it.
 Stitch 1/16-inch from both the outer and inner edges of the folds of the seam.

-Step 4 - Stitching the top edge
+Stitching the top edge

 Shower curtains take a lot of abuse.
 You’ll need to stabilize the edge that bears the brunt of the abuse, which is the top seam where the holes for the shower curtain hooks go.
 These holes must be stable over time without sagging or tearing.
 Use a light to medium weight fusible stabilizer inside the top seam.